Aachen North Rhine-westphalia, Germany Travel Guide

 All major airports (DUS, CGN, BRU, FRA) hold comprehensive facilities.
 This includes duty-free shops, a wide range of restaurants and cafes, vehicle rental firms, currency exchange services, ATMs, and lounges.
 Wi-Fi access is also widely available.
 Maastricht Aachen Airport (MST) offers more restricted services, reflecting its smaller size.

 Aachen sits directly at the border with Belgium and the Netherlands.
-All three are Schengen Area members, meaning routine passport inspection generally do not occur at land borders.
+All three are Schengen Area members, meaning routine passport inspection generally do not happen at land borders.
 Always carry a valid passport or national ID.

 Aachen Hauptbahnhof serves as the main train station.
 Db (DB) operates most services, including high-speed ICE trains heading to major German cities and Thalys services to Brussels and Paris.
-Regional trains (RE/RB) connect to nearby German, Belgian, and Dutch cities.
+Countryside trains (RE/RB) connect to nearby German, Belgian, and Dutch cities.

 Aachen benefits from good connections to the German Autobahn network (A3, A4, A44).
 Roads are generally in excellent condition.
 Driving generally remains safe.